MoFEM/mofem-cephas/joss/paper.md

 # Examples and Capabilities

-  `MoFEM` was initially created with the financial support of the Royal Academy of Engineering and EDF Energy to solve the problem of crack propagation [@kaczmarczyk2017energy].
+  `MoFEM` was initially created to solve the problem of brittle crack propagation using thermodynamically consistent framework [@kaczmarczyk2017energy].
   Over time, the domain of applications expanded to include computational homogenisation [@ullah2019unified], bone remodelling and fracture [@lew2020numerical], modelling of the gel rheology [@richardson2018multiphysics] and acoustics